-I have been admiring Tanya’s photographs for many years and still do!
+I have been admiring Tanya’s photographs for many years!
 Her work has been a source of inspiration for me.
 I was ecstatic when she agreed to cook for Who Does the Dishes.
 Here Tanya shares with us her mum’s Borscht recipe.
 While Borscht is usually a winter warmer, I can attest that it is still delicious when served on a hot summer’s day (It was a scorching 42˚c in Sydney on the day of the shoot).

 When Tanya showed me her props cabinet in her garage, it made my day.
 I absolutely love the fact that these objects have their own history and now they make the rounds for others to use and enjoy.
 Tanya wrote a very good article about recycling other’s unwanted goods.